Syracuse Madrid Faculty

 mtorrano@syr.edu

-Prof. Torrano has a wide experience in teaching English and Spanish as second languages.
+Dr. Torrano has wide-ranging experience in teaching English and Spanish as second languages.
 She has been teaching Spanish for foreigners for almost ten years, abroad (Lisbon, France) and in Spain, in different universities (CEU San Pablo, Syracuse Madrid) and language schools (Tandem, Alce Lenguas).

 Every summer she teaches language and culture at the Spanish courses of Universidad Internacional Menéndez Pelayo in Santander.
 She is also a freelance translator (English, French and Spanish) and a DELE examiner.